ac5599656/Bike-Yourself/README.md

 ## Summary

-The project1_betaB app allows users to search for bike routes in Tucson.
+Tucson Bike Yourself app allows users to search for bike routes in Tucson.
 Users can input the start and ending locations.
 Once the users click the search button, the landing page disappears and the map of the search appears with the bike route and weather.
 The map also indicates traffic and